Poking at the Universe of Higher Education

 Experience Institute programs provide opportunities to work in companies, organizations, and communities to have a real impact.
 We teach a mix of technical skills along with the life skills companies are looking for such as self awareness, problem solving, and storytelling.
 And students don’t have to do it alone — we bring together communities of creative, curious students and incredible instructors who are also practicing their craft in the marketplace.
 Together, students learn and work, leading them to their next steps with greater confidence and clarity.

 Here are three of our current programs.
 Take a look, and if you’d like to stay in touch, sign up for our weekly newsletter for college students and recent graduates.

 A Gap Semester or Career Launcher for Recent Grads

-Experience Lab at UC Berkeley is designed for recent college grads from anywhere in the world to launch into their next step through curriculum in trending jobs and full-time work with growing companies.
+Experience Lab is designed for recent college grads from anywhere in the world to launch into their next step through curriculum in trending jobs and full-time work with growing companies.
 We partnered with our friends at Sage Corps to combine relevant curriculum in trending jobs with a field experience alongside a growing company in one of 15 cities around the world.
 So after college, students can meet with other recent grads, study a specific career path, travel to and live in a new city, and work with a start-up for three months — all at a fraction of the cost of a Master’s.